catb0t/sedefast/Luciu.md

   * S: a file containing no `[ ]` form at all, which has no return value, and thus no meaning

 A file without a `[ ]` form is not considered an error (unless specified by configuration), but a diagnostic is issued.

+A group is Completed+Skipped when all of its cases call `skip()`, or when the configuration marks it to be skipped.